Bubble gum: Records

-In 1996, Susan Montgomery Williams of Fresno, California, set the Guinness World Record for largest bubblegum bubble ever blown, which was 26 in in diameter.
+In 1996, Susan Montgomery Williams of Fresno, California, set the Guinness World Record for largest bubble gum bubble ever blown, which was 26 in in diameter.
 However, Chad Fell holds the record for "Largest Hands-free Bubblegum Bubble" at 20 in, achieved on 24 April 2004.

 Tourism

 Bubblegum Alley is a tourist attraction in downtown San Luis Obispo, California, known for its accumulation of used bubble gum on the walls of an alley.

 The Market Theater Gum Wall is a brick wall covered in used chewing gum, located in an alleyway in Post Alley under Pike Place Market in Downtown Seattle.